 The resulting pasta looks like square spaghetti and has a porous texture.
 There is a similar type of pasta made in Lazio called tonnarelli and a thicker version called cariole.
 Some commercial pasta makers produce an egg free dried variation which is sold in other parts of Italy and abroad.
 The chitarra was apparently invented in 1890 in the Abruzzo province of Chieti, before that pasta was cut using a special rolling pin with notches in it for the shape.

 In Abruzzo, maccheroni alla chitarra is typically eaten with a mixed meat ragu which includes lamb and tomato sauce seasoned with peperoncino or a lamb ragu with sweet peppers or with tomato sauce and tiny veal meatballs called pallottine.
 It is also often served with a simple spicy tomato sauce or with pesto Abruzzese which is a spicy pesto made with peperoncino, sundried tomatoes, black olives, pecorino and anchovies.

-I am planning to post some of these recipes soon but until then you can find them on a number of online recipe sites.
-In the meantime if you’d like to give making this pasta a try I’ve posted the recipe and you can buy the chitarra online from various sites, including Amazon!
+I am planning to post more alla chitarra recipes soon but until then you can take a look at my alla chitarra with saffron and pancetta, another delicious recipe from Abruzzo.
+In the meantime if you'd like to give making this pasta a try I've posted the recipe and you can buy the chitarra online from various sites, including Amazon!